Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 When you're happy with the positioning, tie off the ribbon with two securing knots.
 Follow the same procedure for the third and final balloon (fig. 8).

-To add the finishing touch, curl the loose ends of the ribbons at the balloons and at the base.
+To add the finishing touch to your balloon bunch, curl the loose ends of the ribbons at the balloons and at the base.
 To do this you take an open pair of scissors.

 Starting at the knotted end, place the ribbon between your thumb and the blade edge and then pull the scissors down the entire length of the ribbon.
 Try not to grip too tightly as you will make the curls too tight (fig. 9).